 If you have a standby generator that runs less than 50 hours each year, it is sufficient to perform a preventative maintenance level 2 (PM2) annually.
 A PM2 is an overall inspection of the condition of the generator, including:

-- replace the fuel filter on diesel engines
+- Replacing the fuel filter on diesel engines

-- sample oil, coolant, and diesel fuel as needed
+- Sampling oil, coolant, and diesel fuel as needed

-If any concerns are noted during the PM2, or you begin to experience issues with your generator, a semi-annual inspection should be conducted every six months to address concerns.
+If any concerns are noted during the PM2, or you begin to experience issues with your generator, a semi-annual inspection should be conducted (every six months).
 Maintenance and repairs can be performed during examinations, and recommendations are made for any follow-up as noted.

 Load Bank Testing